Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - Fiddler – Free cross-platform web debugging proxy with user-friendly companion tools.

-- Burp Suite – Integrated platform for performing security testing of web applications.
+- Burp Suite – One of the Hacking Tools integrated platforms for performing security testing of web applications.

-- autochrome – Easy to install a test browser with all the appropriate setting needed for web application testing with native Burp support, from NCCGroup.
+- autochrome – Easy to install a test browser with all the appropriate settings needed for web application testing with native Burp support, from NCCGroup.

 - Browser Exploitation Framework (BeEF) – Command and control server for delivering exploits to commandeered Web browsers.